UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Proactively setting up utilities ensures a stress-free move-in day and protects your budget so you can settle in comfortably.

-Relocating is never easy, but having a solid plan for your utilities removes a significant layer of stress from the process.
-By securing deposit waivers, documenting your move-in condition, and taking advantage of assistance programs, you protect your budget and ensure your new home is comfortable from the moment you arrive.
-Take the time to set these services up correctly now so you can focus on settling in and enjoying your new community.
+Relocating is never easy, but approaching your utility setup with a clear, timeline-based strategy removes a significant layer of stress from the entire PCS process.
+By asserting your SCRA protections, claiming your military deposit waivers, properly utilizing your DLA funds, and taking advantage of long-term veteran assistance programs, you effectively protect your household budget from unnecessary financial strain.
+Take the time to set these essential services up correctly today, ensuring your new home remains a comfortable, efficient, and cost-effective sanctuary for the duration of your assignment.

 Direct monthly discounts on electricity rates solely for being a veteran are rare.
 However, many providers offer deposit waivers, which save you money upfront.
 Additionally, veterans may qualify for income-based assistance programs like LIHEAP if they meet specific financial criteria.